kpananjady/Accessibility-NYC-Schools/README.md

 I have added a QJIS map of schools and their ratings across the city using my geolocated data and shapefiles.
 It clearly illustrates how Queens is doing better.
 Mapping will also allow me to check my data against demographic indicators in the census to see if there are patterns that account for ratings.

 NOTE on the analysis: If you have an idea of what I should check accessibility against on a neighborhood level to test correlation, please let me know!
+I'be also broken up this data by school district, since it seems that accessibility funding comes through the Department of Education and might flow through districts.
+See: https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/Screen%20Shot%202020-03-14%20at%206.01.53%20PM.png

 __